By its very design a smoke detector is intended to detect the presence of contamination from airborne particles, typically smoke.

 Unfortunately there are a great deal of other particles that when built up over time can adversely affect the performance of a smoke detector.

-This adverse affect can be reflected in two ways;
+This adverse effect can be reflected in two ways;

 Most modern addressable fire detection and alarm systems have the capacity to record the level of contamination of a smoke detector over time.
 When an individual detector exceeds a predetermined threshold it can signal a warning (not an alarm) that it is becoming contaminated and needs attention.